shoui520/shoui520.github.io/docs/font.md

   <figcaption>With a bilingual definition.</figcaption>
 </figure>

 Now also change your font for the Anki *editor*.
-Click on "Add" then "Fields" and change the Editing font to any one of these (or any other font you know is a Japanese font)
+Click on "Add" then "Fields" and change the Editing font of each field to any one of these (or any other font you know is a Japanese font)

 IPAexGothic
 Meiryo